NIH Secure Remote Computing User Certification Agreement

 - All remote access connections and services that connect to NIH resources shall be used only by the authorized individual and for authorized use only.

-- All authorized users who have been provided remote access to the NIH network or NIH systems must take the annual NIH Computer Security Awareness Training at http://irtsectraining.nih.gov.
+- All authorized users who have been provided remote access to the NIH network or NIH systems must take the annual NIH Information Security and Management Refresher Training at https://irtsectraining.nih.gov.

-- All remote access must be made from either Government Furnished Equipment (GFE) or Verified Contractor Furnished Equipment (V-CFE).
+- All remote access must be made from either Government Furnished Equipment (GFE) or Contractor Furnished Equipment (CFE).
 All authorized users shall ensure that NIH systems and data remain secure from unauthorized disclosure and unauthorized use in accordance with:

 - NIH IT Security Policies, Standards and Procedures at https://ocio.nih.gov/InfoSecurity/Policy/Pages/default.aspx , in particular: